jrladd/CIS241/slides/debugging.md

 ## Step 5: Check instructions, documentation, and Google.

 If you're lost, refer to all the resources you have: cheatsheets, lab guides, online documentation.
+Don't forget [RAD CAT](https://jrladd.com/CIS241/radcat)!

 And when in doubt: Google the error message and see if someone else had the same problem!

 ## Step 6: Ask for help!

 Don't let a single bug frustrate you for too long.
-If none of the above strategies worked, ask a classmate, TA, or instructor for help with the problem.
+If none of the above strategies worked, ask a classmate, PAL tutor, or instructor for help with the problem.

 # Avoid Bugs before they happen!

-## Save and/or Knit Often.
+## Save and/or "Restart and Run All" Often.

-Remember, your RMarkdown won't knit if there are bugs.
-This is a great way to find them early.
+If you're getting the same bug repeatedly in the same cell despite making changes, it could be that something is "stuck" in memory.
+Use the "restart and run all" button to try it again with a fresh kernel.

 ## Use good names.